Friday, October 31, 2025

 Molding: The set is molded in a dull green, fairly hard plastic.
 Some straightening of the rifles was needed, mostly with the carbine, but was not as severe as some of the TSSD figures I've seen.
 There was almost no flashing, and an almost-invisible mold line.
 None of the parts came broken off, and there were no other defects.

-The shade of green these figures are molded in is fairly similar to the classic "green army men" green
+The color these figures are molded in is somewhat darker in real life, and fairly similar to the classic "green army men" shade of green

 Note how some of the rifles are bent, as this picture was taken pre-straightening